Supports Across the Medical Education Continuum

 Undergraduate Teaching Resources

-PGME has resources to support programs teaching residents at USask.
+Postgraduate Medical Education (PGME) has various resources to support programs teaching residents at USask.
 It is important for all teachers to be familiar with the standards, policies and procedures related to training residents in SK.
-Visit the PGME site for more information https://medicine.usask.ca/residents/pgme.php
+Visit the PGME website for more information.

 Click here to view the Competence by Design SharePoint Coaching Resources (restricted to USask NSID users).